zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     **Example:**

     In the sample service, we provide a REST API.
-The first segment is `/api` as the service provides only REST API.
+The first segment is `/api` as the service provides only one REST API.
 To indicate that this is version 2, the second segment is `/v2`.
-This version is required by the gateway.
-If your service doesn't have version use v1 on the Gateway.
+This version is required by the Gateway.
+If your service does not have a version use `v1` on the Gateway.

 ## Route your API

 After you identify the APIs you want to expose, define the routing of your API.
 Routing is the process of sending requests from the API Gateway to a specific API service.
 Route your API by using the same format as in the following `petstore` example.
-The configuration parameters are explained in [Customize configuration parameters](#Customize configuration parameters)
+The configuration parameters are explained in [Customize configuration parameters](#customize-configuration-parameters).

 **Note:** The API Gateway differentiates major versions of an API.